nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Run `help`

 **Expected:** Help window opens with a list of commands and their descriptions.
-The window size may not be optimum.

 ## **Appendix F: Effort**